 Why Are Values Important?

 1. For an Organisation

 Business is all about making numerous decisions daily which directed to fulfill a particular purpose.
 The importance of values in an organization is the satisfaction of organizational needs.
 Remember it is the values that have helped the organization in making a deliberate choice so that it can maintain its focus on the target.

 The values are a reflection of the methods it uses during the operation of the business and includes strategic alliances, productivity, growth, efficiency, and teamwork.
 Values are often considered as a personal compass as it determines the conduct and the behavior of an employee in a workplace.
 His attitude, his work passion, his behavior with team members and whether he can handle work and peer pressure, all depend upon the intrinsic values of a person.

-2. Importance of values in a relationship
+2. In a relationship

 The importance of value in a relationship is that it helps a person to relate to somebody through caring, generosity, love, trust, and openness.
 There are relationships in an individual’s personal and professional life that he has to maintain simultaneously for instance, with his family members, friends, colleagues in the workplace and acquaintances.
 Values are the secret weapons that regulate the behavioral pattern of individuals in a relationship and are often the expression of ultimate goals and objectives.

 Values have a direct impact on the understanding and comparability factors of a relationship and nudges individuals to behave in a particular manner.
 It also eliminates excess baggage by identifying the things that you like and can tolerate or dislike and cannot stand.